starr749/APIapp/README.md

 "Company Name" -> ( ("UnitOfTime", Double), ("AnotherUnitOfTime", Double) )

 The Idea was to pipe this date into a D3.js Graph, since they like data formatted like this.
-Because I couldn't figure out JSON serialization in time I did not get that far, however.

 The Idea is that this is a Weekday Ticker of some value, maybe profit, maybe expense.
 The 'UnitOfTime' being repeated.
 This works best for a day of the week or a month.

-So returning, for exameple, an average of every "June" expense would look interesting on a graph.\
+So returning, for exameple, an average of every "June" expense would look interesting on a graph.

 I chose such a complex data type because I feel like it best represents something that could be retrieved quickly from say, a Redis instance.

-I am so used to Python I did not realize the pain that it takes to Serialize nested data structures.

 ## API Calls